 There are different types of pads that are used and that you can purchase.
 The following are the main ones that can be bought and used for practicing your boxing, as well as other striking arts such as kickboxing and muay thai, among many others.

 You will always require a partner, just make sure you find someone as dedicated as you are (I have a feeling you are!).
 Punching is fundamental to many arts, that is why you will find these pads used outside the sport of boxing itself.
-For example, arts such as Muay Thai, Ju-Jitsu, Karate, Taekwondo, Wing Chun all implement punching, as well as others.
+For example, arts such as Muay Thai, Ju-Jitsu, Karate, Taekwondo, and Wing Chun all implement punching, as well as others.

 Some such as Thai Pads are not as common in traditional boxing as they are in other arts, which emphasize the use of legs as well as hands.
 If you go down to a boxing gym, the most obvious pads you will see are the Focus Pads (Focus Mitts).
 These are the most associated with traditional boxing.
 Below is a selection of the most common boxing pads used in gyms across the country and at home.